Live Streaming Server – How to Build One, and Should You Do It?

 3. What does a streaming server do?

 In simple terms, a streaming server helps you broadcast your video content to your viewers in real-time.
-It ensures that they can watch the event you’re broadcasting with minimal latency, leading to a pleasant video watching experience.
+It ensures that they can watch the event you’re broadcasting on your streaming platform with minimal latency, leading to a pleasant video watching experience.

 4. Where can I stream live for free?

 If you intend to live stream for free, you could start by setting up your live streaming server using OBS Studio, which is completely free to use.
 Alternatively, you could start live streaming on social media platforms like Facebook, YouTube, and Instagram for free.
-While they don’t enable you to brand your stream and player, it’s easy to get started with them.
+While they don’t enable you to brand your stream and player like many a dedicated streaming platform would, it’s easy to get started with them.

 5. What is a broadcast server?

 Broadcast server is a server that’s specifically set up and designed to support the live broadcasting of videos.
-It’s optimized to help encode your live stream in real-time and send bits of the stream to the CDN so that your video can be delivered to the viewers with minimal latency.
+It’s optimized to help encode your live stream in real-time and send bits of the stream to the CDN so that your video can be delivered to viewers on multiple devices with minimal latency.

 Conclusion